 - MADE IN THE USA – Our tools are proudly crafted in Rockford, IL using the finest American steel

 - ► EASY TO USE: Our Wood Chopping Axe is designed for easy chopping Of Firewood, Logs, Kindling and Branches.
 The Optimized blade geometry is designed for maximum efficiency to give you more one-strike splits.
 Ideal for campers, hikers, outdoor activities, preparing wood for bonfires and garden work.

 - ► DURABLE CONSTRUCTION: The Forged Carbon Steel Heat Treated blade which improves its density and makes the axe more durable produces smooth, sharp, and quick splits and stays sharp longer than traditional axes.
 You can count on this Hand Axe to deliver superior, long lasting performance.

 - ► ERGONOMIC DESIGN: Our Hatched is Designed with a Shock Absorbing Anti Slip Grip, Cold Resistant Ergonomic Shaped Fiberglass Handle which will reduce the strain on your hand, resists slipping and adds comfort.

 - ► RESHARPENABLE BLADE: The Chopping Blade features a fully Polished Finished Edge which can easily be resharpened with a file.
 The Weighted Wedge design makes chopping logs and firewood a breeze.The good balance between head and shaft creates a superior Camping Axe for safe, comfortable and efficient use.

-- ► EASY STORAGE: The blade comes with a Rubber Protective Sheath for safe storage and transport.
-After use, simply apply the rubber protective cover and hang the Hatchet from the hole that is featured for easy and convenient storage.
+- ► EASY STORAGE: Our Splitting Axe includes a Plastic Protective Cover for safe storage and transport.
+After use, simply apply the Blade Cover and hang the Hatchet from the hole that is featured for easy and convenient storage.